wielkiborsuk/vim-http-client/README.md

 #### g:http_client_result_vsplit (default 1)

 By default the request result appears in a vertical split.
-This option (if set to 0) allows to display the result in a horizontal split.
+Setting this option to 0 displays the result in a horizontal split.

 ## Contributing